Martaver/client-sample/src/styles/fonts/readme.md

 App.tsx references the CSS file at /fonts/out/stylesheet.css already, so your new fonts should be ready to use.

-This process handles all font conversions, graceful degradation and CSS declarations fast.
+This process handles all font conversions, graceful degradation and CS`S declarations fast.